- our blog

 7. Consider financial assistance schemes by government agencies

-If you are facing financial difficulties due to loss of income or employment and are struggling to make ends meet, it may be better to consider financial assistance schemes by government agencies before considering taking a loan from a licensed money lender, as taking a loan can add to your debt.
+If you are facing financial difficulties due to loss of income or employment and are struggling to make ends meet, it may be better to consider financial assistance schemes by government agencies before considering a loan from a licensed money lender, as taking a loan will add to your debt.

-Some resources where you can find and apply for financial assistance schemes:
+Here are some resources where you can find and apply for financial assistance schemes:

 8. Take a loan from licensed money lenders only when you don’t qualify for a bank loan